Complexity With Encryption Methods

 Record Level Encryption

-Encrypts data on a per row or record basis in a structured data environment using different keys for different rows.
-This helps prevent oversharing of data in co-mingled data stores or multi-tenant SaaS environments and can also be applied to segment data based on classification.
-This method is sometimes referred to as Record Level Encryption (RLE)
+Encrypts data on a per row or record basis in a structured data environment using different encryption keys for different rows.
+These different keys help prevent oversharing of data in co-mingled data stores or multi-tenant SaaS environments and can also be applied to segment data based on classification.
+This method is sometimes referred to as Record Level Encryption (RLE).

-All of these methods are commonly referred to as Encryption At-Rest.
-Perhaps part of the issue is with the term “Encryption At-Rest”, because technically, all of these methods are at-rest encryption options.
+All of these data encryption methods are commonly referred to as Encryption At-Rest.
+Perhaps part of the issue is with the term “Encryption At-Rest” because technically, all of these methods are at-rest encryption options.
 But, clearly the risk mitigation provided is different based on the data protection method.

 On the right is an example of Transparent Data Encryption (TDE).